 The Museum Studies Program at IAIA is one of but a few undergraduate museum studies programs in the USA.
 IAIA offers a Bachelor of Fine Arts degree, an Associate of Fine Arts degree, and a minor in Museum Studies.
 The department also offers a 30-credit certificate to those who wish to pursue careers in a museum or related institution.

 The first two semesters of the program focus on a core curriculum of six essential courses designed to introduce students to all aspects of museum studies.
-These range from the theoretical to the practical.
-The advanced curriculum offers a number of 300- and 400-level Museum Studies courses, which provide students the opportunity to design programs to fit their needs and interests.
+These range from the theoretical and legal issues to the practical aspects of safely handling cultural objects, cataloging collections, and working with Native communities.
+Later semesters provide a wide array of upper division courses, allowing students to customize their Museum Studies degree to fit their interests and career goals.

-Through an intensive internship program, students have the unique opportunity to apply the knowledge gained in the classroom to actual museum application at some of the leading institutions of art in America.
+Experiential learning is incorporated into classroom assignments, including the installation of exhibits in the on-campus Balzer Contemporary Edge Gallery.
+Ideally, students complete two internships during their last two years in the degree program.
+Through our intensive internship program, students have the unique opportunity to apply the knowledge gained in the classroom to actual museum application at some of the leading institutions of art in America.
 These include:

 - Museum of Indian Arts and Culture in Santa Fe

 - School of Advanced Research in Santa Fe